 Chevy folks in Detroit decided it’s time to go east.
 So, instead of debuting the new Camaro at LA Motor Show in December, they are going east to the 65th Frankfurt Motor Show.
 With fast, low-slung silhouette and Chevrolet’s new MyLink radio, the latest edition of the famous sports car represents the most significant redesign since the introduction of the fifth-generation Camaro as a concept car in 2006.

-Under the hood improvements include aerodynamics to provide more efficient cooling stability at high speeds.
+Under the hood, improvements include aerodynamics to provide more efficient cooling stability at high speeds.
 By widening lower fascia grille, and narrowing upper grille Chevy managed to reduce heat and aerodynamic lift.
-Spoilers of both the coupe and the convertible sport spoilers with integral antennas.
+Spoilers of both the coupe and the convertible sports spoilers with integral antennas.